FlagOpen/TACO/README.md

 - Fine-grained labels: Each problem in the TACO dataset includes fine-grained labels such as task topics, algorithms, skills, and difficulty levels.
 These labels provide more accurate references for the training and evaluation of code generation models.

 ## News and Updates
+- 2024.06.19 🚀 Announcing Testing Framework Update: Bug Fixes and Enhanced Functionality!
+We're excited to announce the release of our first version after extensive manual validation and debugging efforts.
+In this update, we've addressed several bugs in our testing framework for the quoted APPS dataset.

 - 2024.04.11 Hello world!🌍✨ We're excited to announce that all models from our TACO research are now available on Hugging Face!🚀 You can download our SFT models from the following link: https://huggingface.co/FlagOpen 📥🤗.
 Please note that our models have been trained solely on the training split of the TACO dataset.
 Happy coding! 💻🎉

 ## Download and Use